LinuxJedi/Open68000Relocator/README.md

 ![Board](doc/render-top.png)

+**Note**: This project requires KiCad 5.99 or higher.

 ## Summary
 This is based on [SukkoPera's](https://github.com/SukkoPera/Open68000Relocator) awesome 68000 relocator.
+I modified it to make it easier to fit on some motherboards and better support for PiStorm.
+It has the following changes:

-I've just added a few things that are useful to me such as a hole for the capacitor in rev 6 and 8 Amiga 500s.
+* Hole for the capacitor C816 in rev 6 and 8 Amiga 500s (and Plus).

-If you like this board please go to SukkoPera's GitHub and sponsor him.
+* Re-routed 4-layer with length adjusted traces for stability with PiStorm on some Amigas.
+* Better power traces, useful for PiStorm.
+* Some style changes.
+* A couple of decoupling capacitors (2x 100nF 0603).

 ## License
 Open68000Relocator is Open Hardware released under the GNU General Public License (GPL) v3.
 If you make any modifications to the board, **you must** contribute them back.